Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Perspectives

+The results for Al$_{0.8}$Sc$_{0.2}$N are shown in Figs. 9a, 9b and 9c, when allowing all the degrees of freedom to relax.
 These MC simulations do find a ground state that is of hexagonal symmetry since we numerically find that all shear strains are zero while $\eta_{H,1,1}$=$\eta_{H,2,2}$ differs from $\eta_{H,3,3}$.
 Figures 9a and 9b show that, for this ground state, the resulting $c/a$ is close to the wurtzite ideal value of 1.633 and the magnitude of the polarization is 133\,$\mu C$/cm$^{2}$ at 20\,K, which agrees with those observed in Refs. \cite{Zhu,Drury} yielding 120-140 $\mu C$/cm$^{2}$.
 Note that the $u_{shift}$ and $c/a$ of this wurtzite ground state, which are equal to 0.118 and 1.644, respectively, are slightly larger than the ones predicted by DFT-VCA and given in Table 2 because the model of Eq.
 (1) does not reproduce at 100\% all the quantitative DFT results -- which can also be seen in Fig. 4.
 Slightly varying some parameters of Eqs (2)-(4) can result in a perfect agreement for the wurtzite ground state between the MC results based on Eqs (1)-(4) at low temperatures and the DFT-VCA predictions, but this article is rather aimed at qualitatively understanding ferroelectric nitrides with a good enough accuracy and the overall agreement between this model and the DFT-VCA results shown in Figs 4 and 5 is already satisfactory for this purpose.